raikhan/my-copier-templates/README.md

 A set of [Copier](https://github.com/copier-org/copier) templates for starting new projects.
 I set these up for my personal use, but feel free to fork them if they speak to you

-The main branch is the base template and more specific models are in additional branches.
-That allows me to update specific templates based on base changes using Git merges
+There are multiple templates in this repo and which one is installed is selected by the first prompt after the copier command.
+The idea is to have a base Python project setup in 'base' template and more specialized one, that inherit from it, in other folders.
+TODO: automate the updates from 'base' being applied to all other templates

 ## Prerequisites